 Almost all retail based operations require a Point of Sale (POS) System to properly record the customer and product activity.
-So what is a Point of Sale System?
+What is a Point of Sale System?
 How is it set up?
 What information should we get from this system?
 How does a small business owner benefit from this system?

 The sections below answer these four questions.
 This article introduces the reader to concept of the POS system and the value the system brings to you.
 Later articles will introduce you to the different technologies available and their respective advantages and disadvantages.